Beef tongue: Preparation

 In France and Belgium, boiled beef tongue is often prepared with mushrooms in a Madeira sauce but can also be served with a vinaigrette.
 In Ashkenazi Jewish, Russian and Ukrainian cuisine, boiled tongue is often served with chrain.
 Beef tongue or veal tongue is also found in classic recipes for Russian salad.
-In Austria, Germany and Poland, it is commonly served either with chrain or with horseradish cream sauce.
+In Austria, Germany, Czechia and Poland, it is commonly served either with chrain or with horseradish cream sauce.
 The traditional Berlin or North German variant adds capers and vinegar to the sauce based on the broth with white roux.

 In Japanese cuisine, the dish gyūtan, originating in the city of Sendai, is made of grilled tongue.

 Also, tongue is a part of Albanian, Argentine, Brazilian, Bulgarian (tongue with butter), British, French, Indonesian (semur lidah or beef tongue stew), Italian (typical dish in Piemonte, Liguria and Veneto), Colombian, Chinese (braised), Japanese, Kenyan, Korean (hyeomit gui), Filipino, Lithuanian, Latvian, Norwegian, Mexican, Mongolian, Nicaraguan, Persian (as forms of fried, roasted, boiled and eaten cold in a sandwich), Polish, Portuguese, Romanian, Spanish, South African, Turkish, and Uruguayan cuisine.